 View Street will also have townhouses with entrances along the sidewalk.
 Sharing this long block will be entrance lobbies for the apartment podium and towers above, and portals to underground parking.
-Significantly, the mid-point of this long, south-facing frontage will be divided by the View Street Green with its flanking, east and west-facing townhouses it will add a new green space and public pedestrian route to the new Plaza and Yates Street to the north.
-Similar to Vancouver Street, the townhouse entrance porches will be elevated from the sidewalk and large enough for personalized use.
+Significantly, the mid-point of this long, south-facing frontage will be divided by the new public park with its flanking, east and west-facing townhouses it will add a new green space and public pedestrian route from View Street north to Yates Street, Similar to Vancouver Street, the townhouse entrance porches will be elevated from the sidewalk and large enough for personalized use.
 A continuous row of trees, a clear sidewalk zone and planted areas create a pleasant and calm pedestrian environment.
 Any windowless expanses of wall that result from grade differences are seen as an opportunity and must be thoughtfully designed and considered part of the architectural and landscape composition.